 openSUSE includes a suite of high availability clustering software, notably Corosync, Pacemaker, DRBD, OCFS2 and various related management tools.
 All of this software is included in the base openSUSE distribution, but we also have repositories on OBS to provide newer versions of these packages for various distros.

-We're moving from corosync 1.4.x to corosync 2.x, and from the v0 pacemaker plugin to the pacemaker MCP.
+In openSUSE 13.x we moved from corosync 1.4.x to corosync 2.x, and from the v0 pacemaker plugin to the pacemaker MCP.
 This means a bunch of stuff changes (corosync config, some protocol changes) which breaks online rolling upgrade.